What is MCB, and its characteristics, MCB working principle and is classifications… all you need about MCB have in this article.

 Type B MCB

-This type of MCB is designed to trip instantly at a rate of three to five times its rated current.
-These MCBs are usually used for small inductive or resistive loads where switching surges are very small.
-So they are suitable for residential and light commercial usage
+MCB with Type B trips instantly at a rate of three to five times it’s rated current.
+They are suitable for cable protection, residential and light commercial uses.

 Type C MCB

-This type of MCB is designed to trip instantly at a rate of five to ten times its rated current.
+MCB with Type C trips instantly at a rate of five to ten times its rated current.
 These MCBs are usually used for high inductive loads where switching surges are high such as in fluorescent lighting and small motors.
-In these cases, type C MCBs are better options because they can handle higher value of short circuit currents.
-So they are suitable for industrial and highly inductive commercial installations.
+Typically used for high inductive loads.
+Suitable for domestic and residential applications.

 Type D MCB

-This type of MCB is designed to trip instantly at a rate of ten to twenty-five times its rated current.
-They are usually used for extremely high inductive loads where high surge currents are very frequent.
+MCB with Trip Curve D trips instantly at a rate of ten to twenty times its rate current.
+Used for extremely high inductive loads such as motor with high inrush current.
 Because of their ability, they are suitable for specific and special industrial and commercial applications.
 Some common examples of the application of these devices include x-ray machines, UPS systems, large winding motors, and industrial welding equipment.

 What is the current rating of the MCB?